Zen-Master-SoSo/midi_notes/README.md

 # midi_notes

-Provides various tables (dicts) and functions for converting between note names, midi note numbers, frequencies, plus a single "Note" class which allows you to switch seamlessly between pitch/note name/frequency representations.
+Provides various tables (dicts) and functions for looking up / converting note names, scales, midi note pitch, frequencies, an a "Note" class which allows you constuct / represent Notes by MIDI pitch, note name or frequency.

 ## Note class